frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 # FLIR thermal image-to-temperature-crosssection converter/plotter

+be sure to use the FLIR ImageJ plugin (separate from anything here) for temperature .txt file conversion!

-- takes folder of FLIR images
+- input FLIR thermal images
-- re-maps temperature profiles to a shared scale with custom range and colormap
-- plots slice of values across the highest temperature point in each image
-- plots log fit of the highest temperature pixel vs time
+- extract thermal and exif data
+- reconstruct thermal images and thermal profile workups
+- simulate the CB-PDMS-laser system for modeling to thermal profile and transmittance data

+## using the FLIR side-view image analyzer
+- put original FLIR images in a folder, named by time in seconds since the start of the experiment (e.g., 0.txt, 10.txt, 60.txt, 300.txt)
+- run the

-## using the FLIR image analyzer
+## using the FLIR top-down image analyzer

 - put all images in a folder
 - name images the time in seconds since the start of the experiment (e.g., 0.txt, 10.txt, 60.txt, 300.txt)